 Current Research Projects

-Dr. Rosenthal’s current book project, Prosthetic Immortalities: Deconstruction, Transhumanism, and the Promise of Eternal Life, investigates the philosophical significance of new forms of “indefinite life” and “biological immortality.”
+Dr. Rosenthal’s second book, Prosthetic Immortalities, investigates the philosophical significance of new forms of “indefinite life” and “biological immortality.”
 It argues that the discovery of biological immortals—lifeforms that naturally have indefinitely long lifespans, such as cancer cells and bacteria—present novel conceptual difficulties for traditional philosophical approaches to finitude.
 These difficulties are at least twofold: First, they disrupt traditional narratives concerning the inveterate mortality of biological forms of life.
 Second, the specific structure of existence, or finitude, of a “biological immortal,” is difficult to conceive on the model of Heideggerian being-toward-death.
-Prosthetic Immortalities clarifies the meaning of indefinite life from within the discourse of Heideggerian ontology and Derridean deconstruction.
+Prosthetic Immortalities clarifies the meaning of indefinite life from within the discourses of Heideggerian ontology and Derridean deconstruction.
 In this way, it intervenes in current debates in posthumanism and aims to rearticulate the relationship between post-Heideggerian philosophy and transhumanism.